litl/leeroy/README.md

 Leeroy needs to be configured to point to your GitHub repositories, to your Jenkins server and its jobs.
-Leeroy will attempt to automatically install the GitHub hook for you automatically.
-You will also need to configure your Jenkins jobs.
+Leeroy will attempt to automatically install the GitHub hook for you.
+You will also need to configure your Jenkins jobs to pull the right repositories and commits.

 ### Leeroy Configuration